MohammedRashad/Simplex/README.md

 Simplex is my trial to re-invent lisp, as a developer who came from the background of OOP and Procedural Programming. <br/>
 The language is Turing-complete, with many features and a light-weight core.

-More detailed documentation and tutorials will be added soon.
+- More detailed documentation and tutorials will be added soon.
+- Binaries for Windows, Linux and Mac will be available soon.

 # Status